podlove/documentation/podlove-publisher/guides/podcast-network.md

 There comes a time in the life of every podcaster when she has to admit that one podcast is not enough.
 A separate channel would be nice, right?
 There are multiple ways to achieve podcast networks using Podlove Publisher, serving different requirements.

 If you are looking for totally separate podcast channels with their own sites, read _Option 1: WordPress Network_.
 If all you episodes are related but you would like to offer separate feeds, _Option 2: Shows Module_ might be for you.
-If shows seem to heavyweight, read _Option 3: Category based Feeds_.
+If shows seem too heavyweight, read _Option 3: Category based Feeds_.

 ## Option 1: WordPress Network